tagazok/my-workshops/static-web-apps/tutorial.md

 ## Routes & Roles

 In many cases, your routes will be managed by your frontend, especially if you are using a framework such as React or Angular.
-You may also be used to manage authorization on your backend for your API calls.
+You may also be used to managing authorization on your backend for your API calls.

 Azure Static Web Apps offers you the possibility to handle http requests in a single file.
 Start by creating a file called `staticwebapp.config.json` in your `www` folder.

 ### Secure our website and APIs

-There are many properties available to confiture your Static Web App but let's concentrate only on the few we need in our app.
+There are many properties available to configure your Static Web App but let's concentrate only on the few we need in our app.

 The `routes` parameter is an array of all the rules for your routes.
-For example, in our case, we would like to prevent non-authorized users to call our API.
+For example, in our case, we would like to prevent non-authorized users from calling our API.
 We can do that very easily.

 ```json
 {